unlam/ComputationalAnalyticalMechanics/README.md

 It's a code-based undergraduate course on analytical mechanics for engineering students with little to no prior programming knowledge.
 This 14-week flipped classroom course focuses on providing skills to calculate dynamics and strains of simple mechanical devices modelled as rigid bodies by solving Euler-Lagrange equations.
 Problems sets with increasingly complex exercises are introduced each week.
 Python-based solutions to previous ones are reused by students, who through small incremental modifications over the code presented by the teaching staff, build their own library of solutions to address mechanical modelling challenges.

-The course material is available as Jupyter notebooks containing theory and example exercises alongside the code to solve them.
+The material for this course is available as Jupyter notebooks, containing theory and example exercises alongside the code to solve them.
 Students are required to rely on computer-based calculations, both analytical and numerical, so to focus their efforts on the physics modelling and interpretation of results.
 The online hosting and execution of these notebooks avoids any installation or hardware requirement issues.